Monday, June 05, 2006

 What court has jurisdiction over RA 9262 cases?

-The Regional Trial Court designated as a Family Court shall have original and exclusive jurisdiction over cases of violence against women and their children under this law.
+The Regional Trial Court designated as a Family Court has original and exclusive jurisdiction over cases of violence against women and their children.

-In the absence of such court in the place where the offense was committed, the case shall be filed in the Regional Trial Court where the crime or any of its elements was committed at the option of the complainant.
+In the absence of a Family Court in the place where the offense was committed, the case can be filed in the Regional Trial Court where the crime or any of its elements was committed, at the option of the complainant.

 What are the purposes of a protection order?

-The reliefs granted under a protection order serve the purpose of
+The reliefs granted under a protection order are for:

-What reliefs or remedies are provided for by a protection order?
+What are the reliefs or remedies under a protection order?

-The protection orders that may be issued under Section 8 of RA 9262 shall include any, some or all of the following reliefs:
+The protection orders that may be issued under Section 8 of RA 9262 include any, some, or all of the following reliefs:

 [a] Prohibition of the respondent from threatening to commit or committing, personally or through another, any of the acts mentioned in Section 5 of this Act;